Section 18 of the Australian Consumer Law (ACL) (which applies in each State and Territory) prohibits misleading and deceptive conduct:

 Damages are not recoverable if, after reliance on the misleading and deceptive conduct, the loss or damage was caused by a third party, or by an external cause.

-The Court also has a general power under section 237 of the ACL to make any orders it thinks are appropriate, to compensate for the loss or damage, or to prevent or reduce the loss or damage suffered, or likely to be suffered.
+Apart from damages the Court has a general power under section 237 of the ACL to make any orders it thinks are appropriate, to compensate for the loss or damage, or to prevent or reduce the loss or damage suffered, or likely to be suffered.
+This includes declaring the whole or any part of a contract void (and therefore unenforceable).

 What if the claimant failed to take reasonable care?